-Start to firm up plans for safely meeting family and friends over the holiday season, including gift exchanges.
+Start to firm up plans for meeting family and friends over the holiday season, including gift exchanges.

 Plan the menu if you aim to host.

 (Scroll down for the day in detail)

 “Love Actually” (2003): starring Hugh Grant, Emma Thompson, Colin Firth, Liam Neeson, Laura Linney, Alan Rickman, Keira Knightley, Bill Nighy, Martine McCutcheon and Rowan Atkinson.
-Christmas Eve is very nearly a month away.
-It’s Saturday.
+It is very nearly just a month to Christmas Eve.
 It’s time to take the festive viewing up a notch.
 Written and directed by Richard Curtis, “Love Actually” boasts a stellar cast in an interwoven fabric of ten stories.
 Love, of one kind or another, is at the heart of each tale.
 Some are more satisfyingly performed than others.
 Suspension of belief is key when it comes to Prime Minister Hugh Grant’s love for a junior member of No. 10’s staff, but not when Emma Thompson’s character Karen discovers the necklace she finds in her husband’s coat pocket is not her Christmas gift after all.
 Her realisation there is another woman is portrayed with heartbreaking brilliance to the sorrowful strains of Joni Mitchell.
 (Movie Magic: Rowan Atkinson’s elaborate wrapping of Alan Rickman’s clandestine purchase; Bill Nighy’s ageing rocker finds love is not so much all around as with his trusty manager Joe.)